jundalisay/sp/content/en/research/diogenes/lives/chapter-34.md

 To wholesome show’rs: when you give the word
 Hell shall restore its dead.

-V. Timæus, in his book 18, says, that Empedocles was held in great esteem on many accounts:
+<sup>5</sup> Timæus, in his book 18, says, that Empedocles was held in great esteem on many accounts:

 for that once, when the etesian gales were blowing violently, so as to injure the crops, he ordered some asses to be flayed, and some bladders to be made of their hides, and these he placed on the hills and high places to catch the wind.
 And so, when the wind ceased, he was called wind-forbidder (κωλυσανέμας).